 Discussion of some basic types of computer graphic devices.
 Graphics and text modes, point plotting and line drawing, area filling image array plotting, mathematics and generation off two and three-dimensional translations.
 Rotations, scaling, reflections, orthogonal and perspective transformations.
 Projects are assigned as part of the homework requirements.
-Prerequisite: MA-330 and either CS-230 or CS-225.
-Offered spring semester only.
+Prerequisite: MA-262 and either CS-230 or CS-225.
+Offered on demand.
 (3-0-3)